 I’ve started under my stairs.
 This is a good location to start at because it’s where my fuse box is.
 Electricians are notoriously lazy and when they put the fuse box somewhere, it’s because it has good access to run cables to anywhere in the house.
-In here, I have put a patch panelWikipedia: A patch panel, patch bay, patch field or jack field is a device or unit featuring a number of jacks, usually of the same or similar type, for the use of connecting and routing circuits for monitoring,....
-This is a small wall mounted patch panel which I picked up for not a lot of money from ScrewfixWikipedia: Screwfix is the United Kingdom's largest multi channel retailer of trade tools, accessories and hardware products.
-Founded in 1979 as the Woodscrew Supply Company, the company was acquired in July ....
+In here, I have put a patch panelWikipedia: A patch panel is a device or unit featuring a number of jacks, usually of the same or similar type, for the use of connecting and routing circuits for monitoring, interconnecting, and testing circuits....
+This is a small wall mounted patch panel which I picked up for not a lot of money from ScrewfixWikipedia: Screwfix is a retailer of trade tools, accessories and hardware products based in the United Kingdom.
+Founded in 1979 as the Woodscrew Supply Company, the company was acquired in July 1999 by King....

-The ports on the panel all connect into a Network switchWikipedia: A network switch (also called switching hub, bridging hub, and by the IEEE MAC bridge) is networking hardware that connects devices on a computer network by using packet switching to receive and fo....
-My switch is a Netgear GS724T managed 24 port gigabitWikipedia: In computer networking, Gigabit Ethernet (GbE or 1 GigE) is the term applied to transmitting Ethernet frames at a rate of a gigabit per second (1 billion bits per second).
-The most popular variant 100... switch.
+The ports on the panel all connect into a Network switchWikipedia: A network switch (also called switching hub, bridging hub, and, by the IEEE, MAC bridge) is networking hardware that connects devices on a computer network by using packet switching to receive and ....
+My switch is a Netgear GS724T managed 24 port gigabitWikipedia: In computer networking, Gigabit Ethernet (GbE or 1 GigE) is the term applied to transmitting Ethernet frames at a rate of a gigabit per second.
+The most popular variant, 1000BASE-T, is defined by the ... switch.
 This was pretty expensive and probably overkill for most people.
 I only have it due to being a massive geek.
 You’ll likely get by on a cheaper unmanaged switch.

 The patch panel has 1 cable going from it to each wall port around the house.
 I’ve routed these from the panel to the ceiling and under the floor through 2 cheap household drainage pipes.
 I’m not too concerned with the under stairs decor and thus didn’t bother to channel out walls for these.